-In 2017, we continued our focus on regularly engaging with our shareholders.
-We reached out to holders of over 53% of our shares outstanding, and engaged with governance professionals and portfolio managers at investors holding 33% of our shares outstanding.
-During these discussions, investors expressed broad support for our governance structures and shared their views on matters related to shareholder rights and our independent, well-qualified Board of Directors (our "Board").
+In 2018, we continued our focus on regularly engaging with our shareholders.
+We reached out to holders of over 51% of our shares outstanding, and engaged with governance professionals and/or portfolio managers at investors holding 32% of our shares outstanding.
+During these discussions, we discussed many topics, including our recent CEO transition, executive compensation program, and Board refreshment practices.
+Investors continued to express broad support for our governance structures and shared their views on matters related to shareholder rights and our independent, well-qualified Board.
 Further, investors highlighted the importance of engaging with them in the future on long-term corporate strategy and sustainability initiatives.
+For more detailed information regarding these discussions, please see "Shareholder Engagement".